Inbound Overview

 This is where you teach Gail what to say and what to do during a call.

-Create Your Scripts (Handbook Tab)
+Create Your Scripts (Inbound Agents Tab)

-- Example Use Cases for a Receptionist:
+- Example Actions for a Receptionist:

 - Take a Message: For when a caller wants to leave a voicemail or have a message forwarded